YusrilD/kuesta_documentation/Readme.md

 ## Overview

-**Kuesta** adalah aplikasi mobile yang ditujukan untuk pengidap kusta, dengan fokus pada pendampingan pasien selama proses pengobatan.
-Aplikasi ini dirancang sebagai *support system* yang membantu deteksi dini, kepatuhan konsumsi obat, pencatatan berobat, serta penyediaan edukasi dan motivasi.

-Kuesta tidak menggantikan peran tenaga medis.
-Seluruh fitur bersifat pendukung dan tetap merekomendasikan pemeriksaan lanjutan oleh dokter spesialis kulit dan kelamin (Sp.DVE).
+**Kuesta** is a mobile application designed for individuals affected by leprosy, with a primary focus on patient assistance throughout the treatment process.
+The application is built as a *support system* to aid early detection awareness, long-term medication adherence, medical record tracking, and the delivery of educational and motivational content.

+Kuesta does not replace the role of medical professionals.
+All features are intended as supportive tools and consistently recommend further examination by a certified dermatologist and venereologist (Sp.DVE).

 ---

 ## Objectives

-- Mendukung **deteksi dini kusta** sebagai langkah awal kesadaran
-- Membantu pasien menjaga **kepatuhan pengobatan jangka panjang**
-- Menyediakan sarana pencatatan dan pengingat berobat
-- Memberikan edukasi dan motivasi yang berkelanjutan
-- Memfasilitasi akses ke komunitas pendukung
+- Support **early awareness and detection of leprosy**
+- Assist patients in maintaining **long-term treatment adherence**
+- Provide tools for medical notes and treatment reminders
+- Deliver continuous education and motivation
+- Facilitate access to supportive communities

 ---

 ## Core Features

 ### Early Detection Support
-- Screening berbasis input gejala
+- Symptom-based screening input
-- Hasil bersifat indikatif (bukan diagnosis)
+- Indicative results only (not a medical diagnosis)
-- Rekomendasi pemeriksaan lanjutan oleh **Sp.DVE**
+- Recommendation for further examination by **Sp.DVE**

 ### Medication Management
-- Penggolongan dosis berdasarkan:
+- Dose classification based on:
-  - Usia pasien
+  - Patient age
-  - Jenis kusta (**PB / MB**)
+  - Leprosy type (**PB / MB**)
-- Penjadwalan konsumsi obat jangka panjang
+- Long-term medication scheduling
-- **Real-time notification** untuk pengingat minum obat
+- **Real-time notifications** for medication reminders

 ### Medical Notes & Reminders
-- Pencatatan aktivitas dan riwayat berobat
-- Pengingat jadwal kontrol atau tindak lanjut
+- Logging of medical activities and treatment history
+- Reminders for follow-up visits and scheduled controls

 ### Expert Motivation
-- Konten motivasi dari dokter spesialis (Sp.DVE)
-- Mendukung konsistensi dan kondisi mental pasien
+- Motivational content provided by certified specialists (Sp.DVE)
+- Supports patient consistency and mental well-being

 ### Educational Content
-- Artikel seputar kusta untuk pasien dan keluarga
+- Articles related to leprosy for patients and their families

 ### Community Access
-- Daftar komunitas pendukung
+- Directory of support communities
-- Integrasi **WebView** ke website atau akun media sosial komunitas
+- **WebView** integration with community websites or social media platforms

 ---

-## Screenshots

-Letakkan screenshot UI aplikasi pada folder `/screenshots`.

-screenshots/
-├── onboarding.png
-├── early_detection.png
-├── medication_schedule.png
-├── notification.png
-├── notes.png
-├── motivation.png
-└── community.png

-### Application Preview
+## Application Preview

 | Feature             | Screenshot                                          |
 |---------------------|-----------------------------------------------------|